tridactyl/tridactyl/readme.md

 *   `ZZ` — close all tabs and windows, but only "save" them if your about:preferences are set to "show your tabs and windows from last time"
 *   `.` — repeat the last command

+You can try `:help key` to know more about `key`.
+If it is an existing binding, it will take you to the help section of the command that will be executed when pressing `key`.
+For example `:help .` will take you to the help section of the `repeat` command.

 #### Navigating with the current page

 *   `j`/`k` — scroll down/up